Ingredients:

 1 brick of fresh tofu from—where else?—Fresh Tofu.
 No substitutions.

-Bunch of scallions, trimmed and cut into 1-inch diagonals
+Bunch of scallions, cut in 1-inch diagonals

 1/2 lb. ground pork

-1/2 tsp. freshly ground Szechuan peppercorns—set aside more
+1/2 tsp. fresh-ground Szechuan peppercorns—set aside more

-1/2 tsp. cornstarch, made into paste with water
+1/2 tsp. cornstarch, made into paste

 Peanut oil